-This award is intended for residents or fellows in any of the surgical disciplines who are working with an SUS member doing research in one of the following topics:
+This award is intended for residents in any of the surgical disciplines who are working with an SUS member doing research in one of the following topics:

 - Digital Technology in the OR – The impact of the use of new digital technology methods for Image Enhancement and Intelligence

 - Augmentation (often referred to as Artificial Intelligence in the OR) on clinical outcomes and operating room efficiency.